trulia/cidr-house-rules/Readme.md

 #####  Supporting Terraform

 [cird-house-rules-role](https://github.com/trulia/cidr-house-rules-role) - use this Terraform on your accounts you would like your cidr-house-rules deployment to have access to.
 The outputs on this Terraform can then be used in your serverless.yml.
-The account number of the remote account can then be added using the `add_account` api endpoint.
+The account number of the remote account can then be added using the `add_account` API endpoint.